 Oracles act as data feeds that support smart contracts within the blockchain network.
 They serve as intermediaries that gather real-world information and transmit it to smart contracts, enabling access to external data sources.

-Since blockchain networks are typically isolated from the outside world, oracles bridge this gap by providing necessary information to execute smart contracts effectively.
+Since blockchain networks are typically isolated from the outside world, oracles bridge this gap by providing the necessary information to execute smart contracts effectively.
 Without oracles, the proper functioning of the web3 stack is compromised.

 Wallet